Collaboration with Imperial Japan: Burma

 The Japanese invaded Burma because the British had been supplying China in the Second Sino-Japanese War along the Burma Road.
 Burmese nationalists known as Burma Independence Army hoped for independence.
 They were later transformed into the Burma National Army as the armed forces of the State of Burma.
 Minority groups were also armed by the Japanese, such as the Arakan Defense Army and the Chin Defense Army.

+Ceylon (Sri Lanka)

 Hong Kong

 Hong Kong was a British crown colony before its occupation by the Japanese.
-During the Japanese rule, former members of the Hong Kong Police Force, including Indians and Chinese, were recruited into the Kenpeitai police force.
+During the Japanese rule, former members of the Hong Kong Police Force, including Indians and Chinese, were recruited into the Kempeitai police force.